eltiare/carrierwave-vips/README.md

 * `quality(0-100)` Sets the quality of the image being saved if JPEG
 * `strip` Removes any exif and ICC metadata contained in the image to reduce filesize.
 * `auto_orient` Rotates the image according to the Orientation EXIF tag and then removes the tag.

-Please note that GIF writing is not supported by libvips, and therefore cannot be supported by ruby-vips nor this library.
-GIF reading is still supported if you load the RMagick gem.

 To see how vips stands up to other image processing libraries, see this benchmark:  https://github.com/stanislaw/carrierwave-vips-benchmarks